monstermac77/vr/README.md

 * Maintaining SteamVR chaperone bounds and playspace
   * It's recommended you use [Chaperone Tweak](https://github.com/Xavr0k/ChaperoneTweak) to make your chaperone match up exactly with your physical space.
 More information on how to do so can be found in the [Matching Physical Space](#matching-physical-space) section of this guide.
 Once you've perfected it, take off your headset (don't close SteamVR) and copy the `chaperone_info.vrchap` file in `C:\Program Files (x86)\Steam\config\` to the `userdata` directory in MixedVR-Manager.
 MixedVR-Manager will automatically restore it every time you launch SteamVR.
   * Please note that if you're a MixedVR user (e.g. Oculus or WMR HMD) then any time you redo your HMD's room setup, you'll have to adjust your chaperone and playspace and re-copy the file to keep things lined up perfectly.

+**Frequently Asked Questions**
+* What happens if I want to run this script but my headset isn't supported yet?
+  * The script should be able to perform all of the other functions except it won't enable/disable your HMD, so you'll have to unplug/replug it in each session if you want it powered off when not in use.
+That said, adding support for HMDs only takes me about 10 minutes, so please open an issue by clicking [here](https://github.com/monstermac77/vr/issues/new) and I'll add support for you!
+* What happens if I don't have lighthouses or a PC with Bluetooth?
+  * The script should fail gracefully, meaning that all other features will work.